 Moreover, riding a bike helps improve your balance as well and strengthens your upper body and your arms.
 As you change position during your ride from leaning forward, standing, and ducking the upper body helps to shift your movement.

-As you can see, when taking endurance rides, it will not develop bulky leg muscles and boost your blood flow and is better than weight training if you want to tone the body.
+As you can see, when taking endurance rides and longer workouts, it will not develop leg muscles that are bulky.
+It will also boost your blood flow and is better than weight training if you want to tone the body.

 So for the best workout, get on your bike and take a long ride for the best exercise available.
-While pedaling, you develop stamina, leaving you less fatigued to keep you in shape,and gives you endurance at the same time.
+While pedaling, you develop stamina, leaving you less fatigued to keep you in shape,and gives you endurance and better all-round cycling performance at the same time.